 Infrastructure and Transport SIP Revision for the 2008 Ozone Standard

-On December 5, 2012, the commission adopted the FCAA, §110(a)(1) and (2) Infrastructure and Transport State Implementation Plan (SIP) Revision for the 2008 Ozone National Ambient Air Quality Standards (NAAQS) (Non-Rule Project No. 2012-004-SIP-NR).
+On December 5, 2012, the commission adopted the Federal Clean Air Act (FCAA), §110(a)(1) and (2) Infrastructure and Transport SIP Revision for the 2008 Ozone NAAQS (Non-Rule Project No. 2012-004-SIP-NR).
 This SIP revision outlines the requirements of FCAA, §110(a)(2)(A) through (M) and the Texas provisions supporting the requirements.
 These requirements include basic program elements such as enforceable emission limitations and control measures, air quality monitoring and modeling, a permitting program, adequate funding and personnel, authority under state law to carry out the plan, emissions reporting, emergency powers, public participation, and fee collection.
 This SIP revision also includes a technical demonstration to support that Texas meets the interstate transport requirements of FCAA, §110(a)(2)(D)(i)(I).

 A public hearing was held on September 25, 2012 at the Texas Commission on Environmental Quality headquarters in Austin.
 The public comment period was from August 24 through September 28, 2012.
 Comments were submitted by the United States Environmental Protection Agency, Alamo Area Council of Governments, Public Citizen, and four individuals.